ilios/ilios/docs/env_vars_and_config.md

 # Using Environmental Variables for Ilios Configuration Settings

 If you are familiar with versions of Ilios prior to v3.56.0, you have probably already noticed that there is no longer a `parameters.yml` file for managing the configuration settings of an Ilios instance, including its database connection settings and credentials.
-As of Ilios v3.56.0, the parameters.yml file has been removed in favor of setting the configuration variables as 'Runtime Environment Variables' within the context of the user that runs your web service processes on the system (typically 'apache', 'www', 'nginx', etc).
+As of Ilios v3.56.0, the parameters.yml file has been removed in favor of storing these values in the database or, where that is not possible (eg, database settings and credentials), setting the configuration variables as 'Runtime Environment Variables' within the context of the user that runs your web service processes on the system (typically 'apache', 'www', 'nginx', etc) instead.

-Prior to October 2017, most of the Ilios configuration options could be found in a 'parameters.yml' YAML file located in the `config/` folder of the Ilios application but, over the past year, we have deprecated this method in favor of storing these values in the database or, where that is not possible (eg, database settings and credentials), setting them as user runtime environment variables instead.

 Currently, almost all of the configuration settings for Ilios are stored within the `application_config` table of the Ilios database, except as noted below.
 The values listed here must be set in the local user's environment for initial installation and when running console commands on the command line and, for the actual web-server processes, these variables must also be set in the context of the user/daemon that runs the web services while the services are running (eg, `apache`, etc).